sportdeath/audio_transport/README.md

     ./transport piano.wav guitar.mp3 20 70 out.flac

+You can also apply the effect to a single file with the ```glide``` binary.
+The input file serves as one input to the "transport" and the output of the effect is fed back into the second input.
+This slurs all of the frequencies in the input like the glide/lag/portamento knob found on some synthesizers ... however it works on any audio input.

+In this example we apply the glide effect to a piano with a time constant of 1 millisecond:

+    ./glide piano.wav 1 piano_glide.ogg

 ### External Use

 If you want to use the audio transport functions provided by this library in another project (*e.g.* to make a live effect) then this library only requires [```fftw3```](http://fftw.org/).
 Once you have it, install ```audio_transport``` with ```cmake```: